-Inflation was relatively high in the first half of 2021, so the 2022 contribution limits for many of these accounts will be increased.
+Inflation has exploded in the first half of 2022, all the way up to 9.1% in July, so the 2023 contribution limits for many of these accounts will be increased.
 In fact, if you know the latest inflation numbers, it is possible to calculate the increase even before the IRS announces it in October or November.
 The closer you get to October, the more accurate your projection can be.

-Healthcare FSA contribution limits will increase from $2,750 in 2021 to $2,850 in 2022.
+Healthcare FSA contribution limits will increase from $2,850 in 2022 to $3,050 in 2023.
 Note that there are other types of FSAs (such as dependent care FSAs) with different limits.